Rolakamin/Bike-Sales-Analysis/README.md

 Bike Industry is known for its diversity and innovation.
 Hence, there is a need to understand the underlying factors that drive purchasing decisions so as to be able to make data-driven recommendations which would attract prospective buyers and retain the existing customers.

 ## Data Source
 The data is in Excel xls.file.
 It is a **_dummy_** data, gotten on the internet and downloaded.
-It contains 1027 rows and 13 columns
+It contains 1027 rows and 13 columns.

+The dataset can be downloaded [Here](https://github.com/Rolakamin/Project_Documentation/blob/main/Dataset.xlsx)

 ## Tool(s)
 Excel